pyricau/androidsrc/README.md

 Developers write better apps when they can [read the source](https://blog.codinghorror.com/learn-to-read-the-source-luke/).
 Unfortunately, the sources for the Android framework and various Google Android libraries are scattered all over the web.

-This pages aims to help developers find the sources they're looking for.
+This pages helps developers find the sources they're looking for.

 ## Can I help?